KavanBahrami/Democratic-Party-of-Oregon/README.md

-# Democratic Party of Oregon Platform
+# Democratic Party of Oregon Platforms

 This repository hosts Markdown versions of platforms from the Democratic Party of Oregon (DPO) and related county organizations.
 These plain-text documents make it easy to read, copy, and propose edits to the party platforms.